 Nearly 50% of households with children in San Diego struggle to make ends meet.

-Referrals to 2-1-1 and other community-based resources allowed families to invest directly toward their own needs, paving the way to future stability.
+Referrals to 2-1-1 and other community-based resources allowed families to invest directly toward their own needs, paving the way for future stability.

 Participating students attended an average of 2 weeks more of school, resulting in San Diego Unified School district recouping nearly $29,000 in average daily attendance funding.